1095560081/changeKeyword/README.md

 ## Parameters
 - JSON file path(optional):
    - default value: keywords.json
-json file like word2.json
+1. json file like word2.json
-Absolute path is recommended
+2. Absolute path is recommended
-in json file
+3. "ori" in json file is the keywords you want to find
-ori is the keywords you want to find replace is the word you want to replace
+4. "replace" in json file is the word you want to replace
 - Language(optional):
    cn for Chinese and en for English.
    - default value: en